Vacuuming a Pool with a Sand Filter – Step by Step

 Being able to vacuum a pool is probably one of the most important skills to learn when you have a pool built or buy a house with an existing pool.
 What I mean by vacuum is using a manual pool vacuum, not an automatic or robotic pool cleaner.

-To vacuum a pool with a sand filter you will need a vacuum head, a pool pole and a vacuum hose.
+To vacuum a pool with a sand filter, you will need a vacuum head, a pool pole and a vacuum hose.
 You connect the vacuum hose to the suction side of the pool, normally at the bottom of the skimmer.
-Then gently move the vacuum around the bottom of the pool sucking up the dirt as you go.
+Then gently move the vacuum around the bottom of the pool, sucking up the dirt as you go.

-That is of course a very simplified explanation.
+That is, of course, a very simplified explanation.

 how to vacuum above ground pool with sand filter